bima-polkadot/bima/README.md

 **BIMA** is a revolutionary decentralized marketplace that leverages blockchain technology, decentralized identifiers (DIDs), and tokenized land titles to build a transparent, trusted, and community-driven land ecosystem.

-Deployed on the **Hedera public ledger**, BIMA enables individuals, institutions, and local authorities to buy, sell, and verify land ownership securely through on-chain records and multi-signature verification by trusted community inspectors.
+Deployed on the **Polkadot network**, BIMA enables individuals, institutions, and local authorities to buy, sell, and verify land ownership securely through on-chain records and multi-signature verification by trusted community inspectors.

 > The name "BIMA", derived from the Swahili word for land or property, reflects our mission: empowering individuals to own and trade land with confidence, speed, and transparency.